keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

   or just a resource but not a CRD or RD.
   Most of the time, we recommend just using the term "resource".

-* Do not turn resource names into plurals by adding an "s".
-  If you need a plural form, use the word "resources".
-  For example, "`KeptnMetric resources" or "KeptnApp resources".

 * The first occurence of a CRD name in a section should be a link to the [CRD YAML Reference](../../../docs/yaml-crd-ref) page if there is one.